Emma in Winter: Continuity

 Emma in Winter features the same village school setting as The Summer Birds.
 It is set around a year and a half after the events of The Summer Birds, and follows soon after the events of Charlotte Sometimes.
 Charlotte has left their small village school, and is now in her second term at boarding school.
-While in the absence of the mysterious bird-boy, the children are not able to fly, in Emma and Bobby's dreams, they retain this ability.
+While in the absence of the mysterious birdboy, the children are not able to fly, in Emma and Bobby's dreams, they retain this ability.

 Emma in Winter gives some explanation for the time travel phenomenon seen in both this book and in Charlotte Sometimes.
 Emma and Bobby sneak into Grandfather Elijah's study, and read an article where time is described as being like a coiled spring, which can be pushed together, so that some moments in time can be very near a moment in another time.

 The book continues a theme introduced in The Summer Birds in referencing the beginning of the world.
 The Summer Birds has the description, "The next morning the sun caught sparkle on every leaf and the air smelled fresh and wet¬–it was like the beginning of the world morning."
 In Emma in Winter, Emma and Bobby in their shared dream adventure, would wonder if they will see the Garden of Eden, with the two later travelling back in time to the beginning of the world.